- What are Backend Frameworks?

 Among these, ASP.NET and Django are frameworks specifically devised for server-side rendering, whereas Sping is utilized for client-side rendering, but it is also used for backend.
 These are just a few of the frameworks that will lead the market in 2022 along with other well-regarded frameworks including React, Vue, and Angular.

-Answer: A software design pattern, a Model-View-Controller splits an application into three logical interconnected components such as the model, the controller and the view.
+Ans: A software design pattern, a Model-View-Controller splits an application into three logically interconnected components such as the model, the controller and the view.
 It is used to organise the code into simple organised components

-Q: Explain the architectural style used to create the web API.
+Q.5: Explain the Architectural style used to create the Web API.

 - For client-server communication, HTTP

 - XML / JSON as a formatting language

 - Easy URI as the address for the services